kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 A few additional examples:

-`periodSeconds: 2` and `periodMilliseconds: -500` would be 0.5s / 500ms.
+`periodSeconds: 2` and `periodMilliseconds: -500` would be 1.5s / 1500ms.

 `periodSeconds: 1` and `periodMilliseconds: -900` would be 0.1s / 100ms.

-More generally, the effective periodSeconds value would be = `periodSeconds` + `periodMilliseconds`.
+More generally, the effective period value would be = `periodSeconds` + `periodMilliseconds`.

-There are a few corner cases around default values:
+There are a few corner cases around default (effective period) values:

-`periodSeconds: 0` and `perMilliseconds: 500` would be 10.5s / 10500ms (as 0 => 10 for `periodSeconds` via [defaults.go](https://github.com/kubernetes/kubernetes/blob/3b13e9445a3bf86c94781c898f224e6690399178/pkg/apis/core/v1/defaults.go#L213-L215))
+`periodSeconds: 0` and `periodMilliseconds: 500` would be 10.5s / 10500ms (as 0 => 10 for `periodSeconds` via [defaults.go](https://github.com/kubernetes/kubernetes/blob/3b13e9445a3bf86c94781c898f224e6690399178/pkg/apis/core/v1/defaults.go#L213-L215))

 `timeoutSeconds: 0` and `timeoutMilliseconds: 500` would be 1.5s / 1500ms (as 0 => 1 for `timeoutSeconds` via [defaults.go](https://github.com/kubernetes/kubernetes/blob/3b13e9445a3bf86c94781c898f224e6690399178/pkg/apis/core/v1/defaults.go#L210-L212))

-Each millisecond field would be restricted to an absolute value less than `1000` (i.e. between -1 second and 1 second), and the adjusted interval would never be allowed to be less than 0 (if it was less than 0, it would get failed at the validation stage).
+Each optional millisecond field will be restricted to [-999,999], and the effective sum will never be allowed to be less than 0 (if the effective sum is less than 0, it will fail at the validation stage and block delployments).

 ### User Stories (Optional)